 Which children are at risk for carbon monoxide poisoning?

-A child is more at risk for carbon monoxide poisoning if he or she lives in a house with any of these:
+A child is more at risk for carbon monoxide poisoning if they live in a house with any of these:

 - An appliance powered by oil, wood, gas, or coal

 What are the symptoms of carbon monoxide poisoning in a child?

 Symptoms can occur a bit differently in each child.
 They can include:

 - Chest pain

 - Loss of hearing

 - Blurry vision